 - Your benefits may get paid by cash, check, electronic funds transfer, or some other method agreed upon by both you and your employer.

-- If you do not receive an agreed-upon payment as scheduled, let your employer know right away.
+- If you do not receive an agreed-upon payment as scheduled, let your employer know immediately.

-As mentioned above, you can receive two-thirds of your weekly income up to $675 per week.
-There is also a minimum of $50 per week and a maximum duration from the date of injury of 400 weeks.
-The only exception to the 400-week max is for workers who have a catastrophic injury.
+Generally, you can only draw worker’s comp benefits for a maximum duration from the date of injury of 400 weeks.
+The only exception to the 400-week max is for workers with a catastrophic injury.
 A catastrophic injury may make you eligible for lifelong benefits.

 Types of Payments for Workers’ Compensation

-The above benefits are known as permanent total disability benefits because you are temporarily disabled from working.
-The intention with these payments is to provide income support until you are well enough to return to work.
+Your benefits may cover the money you lose when temporarily disabled from working.
+These payments can provide income support until you are well enough to return to work.

 Temporary Partial Disability Payments